-At 1 km horizontal grid spacing, we can only hope to resolve mesocyclone-scale circulations.
-To determine if the vortex in the observations and model can be classified as a mesocyclone, we use the criteria that $V_r$ difference across the cyclonic couplet has to be larger than 30 m s-1 and the vortex has to last for at least 5 minutes (Trapp et al. 2005).
-Based on these criteria, a low-level mesocyclone is present in the $V_r$ observations from 2211 to 2230 near the observed hook echo (Fig. 9a, c and e).
-During this period, the observed low-level mesocyclone moved mainly eastward, maintaining its strength in the first 10 min and weakening in the next 10 min.
+At 1-km horizontal grid spacing, we can only hope to resolve mesocyclone-scale circulations.
+To determine if the vortex in the observations and model can be classified as a mesocyclone, we use the criteria that the V_r difference across the cyclonic couplet has to be larger than $30\,\mathrm{m\,s^{-1}}$ and the vortex has to last for at least 5 min (Trapp et al. 2005).
+Based on these criteria, a low-level mesocyclone is present in the V_r observations from 2211 to 2230 UTC near the observed hook echo (Figs. 9a, 9c, and 9e).
+During this period, the observed low-level mesocyclone moved mainly eastward, maintaining its strength during the first 10 min and weakening over the next 10 min.

-The low-level mesocyclone predicted in CNTL1km is actually somewhat stronger than the observed low-level mesocyclone in terms of the $V_r$ difference across the couplet (Fig. 9).
-Similar to the observed low-level mesocyclone, the predicted low-level mesocyclone moves mostly eastward, at a similar speed as observed, but with an approximately 10-km northeastward displacement, same displacement error as the overall storm.
-The predicted low-level mesocyclone vortex remains strong and well-defined up to 2220 and becomes weaker thereafter.
-In the predicted $V_r$ fields, large perturbations exist in the northern and northeastern part of the plotting domain that are not present in the observations.
-These perturbations are associated with left-moving cells that are split off from the simulated OKC storm in the model later than observed; the observed left mover had already moved out of the plotting domain at these times.
+The low-level mesocyclone predicted in CNTL1km is actually somewhat stronger than the observed low-level mesocyclone in terms of the V_r difference across the couplet (Fig. 9).
+Similar to the observed low-level mesocyclone, the predicted low-level mesocyclone moves mostly eastward, at a speed similar to that observed, but with an approximately 10-km northeastward displacement the same displacement error as in the overall storm.
+The predicted low-level mesocyclone vortex remains strong and well defined up to 2220 UTC and becomes weaker thereafter.
+In the predicted V_r fields, large perturbations exist in the northern and northeastern parts of the plotting domain that are not present in the observations.
+These perturbations are associated with leftmoving cells that are split off from the simulated OKC storm in the model later than observed; the observed left mover had already moved out of the plotting domain at these times.